About the Roundtable

 The roundtable convenes four meetings per year.
 Each meeting focuses on a topic related to data science education or practice, and consists of presentations from experts followed by open discussions of the roundtable.
 All meetings are open to the public and advertised to the broader data science community.
 Meetings will be webcast live with the capability for remote participation, and all videos and slides from each meeting will be posted online.
 Meeting highlights will be produced following each meeting to summarize the presentations and discussions that occurred.

 The roundtable is sponsored by the Gordon and Betty Moore Foundation, the National Institutes of Health, the National Academy of Sciences W. K. Kellogg Foundation Fund, the Association for Computing Machinery, and the American Statistical Association.

-December 8, 2017 Integrating Social and Ethical Issues into Data Science Education
+December 8, 2017 Integrating Ethical and Privacy Concerns into Data Science Education

 October 20, 2017 Alternative Mechanisms for Data Science Education

 May 1, 2017 Data Science Education in the Workplace